 The Executive Committee will decide on the application for membership.

-An entrance fee is payable within two weeks of election to membership, in default of which membership may be cancelled by order of the Committee.
+A membership fee is payable within two (2) weeks of election to membership, in default of which membership may be cancelled by order of the Executive Committee.

-The entrance fees and subscriptions shall be determined by the General Meeting on recommendation from the Executive Committee from time to time.
+The membership fees shall be determined by the General Meeting on recommendation from the Executive Committee from time to time.